ZcashFoundation/zebra/book/src/dev/rfcs/0009-zebra-client.md

 [pingreject]: https://eprint.iacr.org/2020/220.pdf

-The second part is the `zebracli` command-line tool, which provides basic wallet functionality.
+The second part is the `zebra-cli` command-line tool, which provides basic wallet functionality.
 This tool manages spending keys and addresses, and communicates with the `Client` component in `zebrad` to provide basic wallet functionality.
-Specifically, `zebracli` uses a distinct RPC endpoint to load viewing keys into `zebrad` and to query the results of block chain scanning.
+Specifically, `zebra-cli` uses a distinct RPC endpoint to load viewing keys into `zebrad` and to query the results of block chain scanning.
-`zebracli` can then use the results of those queries to generate transactions and submit them to the network using `zebrad`.
+`zebra-cli` can then use the results of those queries to generate transactions and submit them to the network using `zebrad`.

 This design upholds the principle of least authority by separating key